Hi! I'm Jen Lampton, and I am one of the Co-Founders behind Backdrop CMS.

 I want software to be both easy to use, and easy to learn.
 I have spent years teaching.
 In that time I have watched students of all experience levels struggle with complicated user interfaces, and code patterns that weren't intuitive.

-In the fight to make Drupal easier to learn, I spent almost 2 years as the Twig "initiative" lead for Drupal 8.
+In the fight to make Drupal easier to learn, I served as the Twig "initiative" lead for Drupal 8.
 I had the pleasure of working with dozens of fantastic contributors to get the Twig template engine into Drupal core.

 I also volunteered my time to the Drupal Usability team for several years.
-I helped conduct several usability studies, and helped implament usability improvements as a result of those studies.
+I helped conduct several usability studies, and helped implement usability improvements as a result of those studies.

 I now serve as a usability constituent on the Backdrop Project Management Committee.
 My position there is to ensure that our CMS is easy to use for editors, site architects, and developers alike.